GreptimeTeam/docs/docs/nightly/en/user-guide/logs/quick-start.md

 The pipeline splits the message field using the specified pattern to extract the `ip_address`, `timestamp`, `http_method`, `request_line`, `status_code`, `response_size`, and `user_agent`.
 It then parses the `timestamp` field using the format` %d/%b/%Y:%H:%M:%S %z` to convert it into a proper timestamp format that the database can understand.
 Finally, it converts each field to the appropriate data type and indexes it accordingly.
 It is worth noting that the `request_line` and `user_agent` fields are indexed as `fulltext` to optimize full-text search queries.
-And there must be one time index column specified by the `timestamp` index.
+And there must be one time index column specified by the `timestamp`.

 Execute the following command to upload the configuration file: